 Earnings before tax, or pre-tax income, is the last subtotal found in the income statement before the penultimate net income line item.
-Earnings before tax is found after all deductions have been made against sales revenue.
+This financial metric is found after all deductions – except taxes – have been made against sales revenue.
 These deductions include COGS, SG&A, depreciation and amortization, and interest expense.

 As the name implies, the last item to be deducted from EBT is taxes.

 There are three formulas that can be used to calculate Earnings Before Tax (EBT):

 EBT = Sales Revenue – COGS – SG&A – Depreciation and Amortization